All Episodes

 I'm corresponding with a wildlife biologist from Russia.

-There's a long tradition of, and they actually call it wild man there too, and in China.
+There's a long tradition of, and they actually call it wild man there too, and in China in the remote area.

 Help me out here.

-I've heard of those results coming back as primate, but unknown.
+I've heard out of his first results coming back as primate but unknown.

 Unknown primate, yeah.

-But the point is, Dr. Swan interviewed a couple of American Indian, Native American shamans as part of his investigation, and they told him simply that, well, the reason that you can't find these beings is because they live in two worlds.
+But the point is, Dr. Swan interviewed a couple of American Indian, Native American shaman in his part of his investigation, and they told him simply that, well, the reason that you can't find these beings is because they live in two worlds.

 They can manifest in this world, and they can leave this world.